FILE №0001 Clinic reviews

 Patient 2: the same preparation pattern.
 Circumferential reduction of upper and lower anterior teeth to stubs.

 Patient 3: a third patient showing the identical preparation pattern.
 Upper anterior teeth reduced to stubs.
 The Metal Dental bib is visible.
-The pre-treatment teeth in this patient showed the same discolouration and alignment presentation as patients 1 and 2 — the same veneer indication, the same full-coverage crown response.
+The pre-treatment teeth in this patient showed the same discolouration and alignment presentation as patients 1 and 2, the same veneer indication and the same full-coverage crown response.

-FAIL — Category 1: Patient 3: a third patient showing the identical preparation pattern.
+FAIL: Category 1: Patient 3: a third patient showing the identical preparation pattern.
 Upper anterior teeth reduced to stubs.
 The Metal Dental bib is visible.
-The pre-treatment teeth in this patient showed the same discolouration and alignment presentation as patients 1 and 2 — the same veneer indication, the same full-coverage crown response.
+The pre-treatment teeth in this patient showed the same discolouration and alignment presentation as patients 1 and 2, the same veneer indication and the same full-coverage crown response.

 Patient 4: upper and lower anterior preparations visible.
 Four patients, documented in the clinic's own publicly published video content, all showing the same pattern: healthy-enough teeth ground down to stubs to fit full-coverage crowns.
 This is not a single clinical error.
 It is a treatment protocol.